-Groups will run for eight sessions and will start the first week of February, first week of June and end of September or Early October.
+Groups typically start the first week of February, first week of June and end of September or Early October.

 Where:All groups will be held at Wisconsin Psychiatric Institute and Clinics at 6001 Research Park Blvd, Madison.
 We will meet in the “Commons Room”.
-Please check in 10-15min ahead of time with the front desk.
+Please check in 10-15 minutes ahead of time at the front desk.

-This group will be closed with a maximum of 15-20 participants.
+Groups will be closed with a maximum of 10 participants in each group.

-Participants will be expected to commit to 8 of 10 classes.
+Participants will be expected to commit to 8 of 10 classes for the depression group and 10 of 12 classes for the anxiety group.
 Participants will be asked to do homework 6 of 7 days per week with a goal of 45-60 min per day.
 Home work consists of mindfulness exercises which are guided with either CD’s or MP3 files.

-For either information or to set up an appointment to become part of the group contact Dr. Andrew Moore at 263-6100 or ADMoore@wisc.edu.
+For either information or to set up an appointment to become part of the group, contact Megan Kasdorf at 608/263-6090 or email@example.com.

 Who Might Benefit: